 Furthermore, Herriman’s comic strip panels were no longer rectangular and of identical size.
 Already around 1916 his panels were wide, could take over half a page and presented more of everything: action, background, landscape and detail.
 As he was also a fan of the American desert, Monument Valley and Navajo art, he designed numerous panels in the shape of Navajo patterns.

-And he went much further, as Hearst in whose papers he was printed, understood that Herriman did break new grounds and never stopped him from experimenting.
+And he went much further, as Hearst in whose papers he was printed, understood that Herriman did break new ground and never stopped him from experimenting.
 Some Krazy Kat stories switched between violent action in one strip, but then let the protagonists simply give small allusions to possible actions that were never carried out in another; and let the reader finish those, solve phonetic or philosophical riddles and continue the strip by themselves.
-Or in strips all panel borders and backgrounds were removed or just mixed up completely, and suddenly have collages of drawings and photographs.
+Or in strips all panel borders and backgrounds were removed or just mixed up completely, and suddenly became collages of drawings and photographs.
 These very modern ideas appeared simultaneously in many other forms of modern art worldwide like Dada, Surrealism, or experimental art.

 This is worth mentioning, as comic art and cartoons in the first half of the 20th century were miles away from being seriously called art by anybody.
 Unfortunately, not all readers liked or understood Herriman’s ideas, and the strip was not always popular; although it was admired by artists and academics.
-It also is a very early example of unusual gender roles, as Ignatz (married to Minnie) and
+It also is a very early example of unusual gender roles, as Ignatz (married to Minnie) and Krazy Kat are male characters; Kat is the first queer cartoon character ever.

-he title contains all Krazy Kat color stories from 1935–1944 in XXL format in great quality.
+The title contains all Krazy Kat color stories from 1935–1944 in XXL format in great quality.
 So it comes as a Taschen heavyweight, the 630 pages end up with more than 14 pounds, and a cardboard carrying case protects the beautiful print on heavy paper that measures 14 x 20 inches.

 A well-documented and carefully done edition on one of the most important innovators and visionary comic strip artists of the very early 20th century.